VityaVitalich/TaxoLLaMA/README.md

 - children: string representing hyponym
 - child_def: string representing definition for the hyponym

-The data is availible by this link to [anonym data](https://file.io/OYhBtA1c64jp)
+The data is availible directly in this repository with tar.gz archive.
 #### Pre-training with WordNet

 For pre-training with instructive WordNet dataset we should simply sample data in our format.
 The process of sampling and recreation of data is possible in ```DataConsructor/unified_model.ipynb``` notebook.
 As well we also publish created datasets and can be downloaded from folder named ```tax_instruct_wnet.tar.gz```.